vprelovac/python-speed/README.md

 # python-bench
 Simple but effective Python benchmark.
-Use it to measure speed of various Python versions, or to measure speed of various hosting providers.
+Used four benchmarks: string/memory, pi calc/math, regex and fibonacci(stack) to measure performance.
+You can use it to measure speed of various Python versions, or to measure speed of various hosting providers.

 ## Usage

 ```
 python bench.py
 ```

+Lower values are better.

 ## Examples